 - The distance between the two cities multiplies the rest of the equation by a range between 100% (no increase) and 200% (double).

-- Two cities built as close as possible to each other (or nearly as close as possible) will receive a 100% multiplier i.e. no bonus.
+- Two cities built fairly close to each other will receive a 100% multiplier i.e. no bonus.

-- Two cities built very far from each other will receive a 200% multiplier, doubling the income of that trade route.
+- Two cities built extremely far from each other (something like the distance from one edge of the island to the other on Australian Outback) will receive a 200% multiplier, doubling the income of that trade route.

-- Cities with an “in between” amount of distance will receive a multiplier between 100% and 200% depending on the distance.
+- Cities with an “in between” amount of distance will receive a multiplier of 130%, 160%, or 180% based on that distance.

-- You cannot exceed the 200% multiplier by going from “very far” to “other side of the map”; you will still only receive a 200% multiplier on the route.
+- You cannot exceed the 200% multiplier by going from “extremely far” to “other side of the map”; you will still only receive a 200% multiplier on the route.

 - As best as I can tell, the distance calculation is based on a direct line between the two cities; if terrain is in the way this does not increase the multiplier even if the effective distance between the two cities increases.